 Filmwerkstatt Kiel der Filmförderung Hamburg-Schleswig-Holstein GmbH supported the chapters in Ethiopia and Brazil with little research and production grants and the chapter on the Salton Sea with a research grant.

 Filmförderung Hamburg Schleswig-Holstein supports cinema films and exceptional TV productions of all genres.
-It provides financial support for all phases of film projects, from the first script drafts through production to sales, distribution and festival presentations.
-Its aims include the improvement of the region’s film industry infrastructure, the support of young creative talent and career changers in practical production work, and the professionalization of media work.
-Support for scripts, project development, production and sales is granted in the form of conditionally repayable loans.
+It provides financial support for all phases of film projects, from the first script drafts through production to sales, distribution, and festival presentations.
+Its aims include improving the region’s film industry infrastructure, supporting young creative talent and career changers in practical production work, and professionalizing media work.
+It supports scripts, project development, production, and sales through conditionally repayable loans.

 The Greenpeace Photo Award provided less than 25 % of the travel costs for the story about the Colorado River.
 The Greenpeace Photo Award supports the production of innovative photographic works that focus on environmental topics.
-The awarded series are published in GEO magazine and exhibited at the Coalmine in Wintherthur and the Museum der Arbeit in Hamburg.
+The awarded series are published in GEO magazine and exhibited at the Coalmine in Winterthur and the Museum der Arbeit in Hamburg.
 An independent jury of magazine editors and art curators determines the winners of the award.

 Kulturelle Filmförderung Mecklenburg-Vorpommern supported the story about organic agriculture and land use policies in Germany with a small research grant.
-Kulturelle Filmförderung supports scripts, project development, production and sales of independent creatives in the film industry of Mecklenburg-Vorpommern.
+Kulturelle Filmförderung supports scripts, project development, production, and sales of independent creatives in the film industry of Mecklenburg-Vorpommern.